 Identifying colors, exploring and comparing colors, and learning color names are all important concepts for preschoolers and toddlers.
 There are so many ways to teach your preschooler colors.
-This set of free preschool lesson plans includes over 16 color activities for preschoolers.
+This set of free color lesson plans for preschool includes over 16 color activities for preschoolers.

 16+ Color Activities for Preschoolers & Toddlers

-Whether you’re working on color recognition, color mixing, learning color names, or just enjoy bright, cheery, colorful activities…you’ll love these preschool lesson plans that feature over 16 color activities for preschoolers.
-Most of these color activities are also appropriate for toddlers, pre-k students, and kindergarteners.
+Whether you’re working on color recognition, color mixing, learning color names, or just enjoying bright, cheery, colorful activities…you’ll love these preschool lesson plans that feature over 16 color activities for preschoolers.
+Most of these color activities are also appropriate for young children including toddlers, pre-k students, and kindergarteners.

-This post offers a wide range of preschool color activities.
+This post offers a wide range of learning colors in preschool activities.
 From learning about color mixing to going on a scavenger hunt, this collection of color activities is sure to get your preschooler interested in all things colorful!

-Next, play matching games with toddlers.
+Next, infuse color-matching activities and games with toddlers.
 Start with only a few colors and work up to using many colors at once.
-These matching activities will quickly lead into color sorting activities.
+These matching activities will quickly lead to color-sorting activities.